 Roasted Brussels sprouts always remind me of coming home from Arizona while at university.
 I’d arrive in Seattle for the holidays and freeze my buns off.
 My blood was thin, as they say.
 But once properly layered in over the top and seriously outdated snow attire, I’d go grocery shopping with my mom.
 “What do you want to get?”
 She’d ask.
 “Uhhh, vegetables,” I’d always respond.
 I was on a real vegetable kick in those days, even more so than now, if that’s possible.
 We’d get these amazing roasted Brussels sprouts from Metropolitan Market and oh Lord, bless that store and their overpriced deli vegetables.
 I think I bought them once without my mom and quickly realized how much they cost.
 Woof.

 2 Lbs Brussels sprouts, washed, bottoms trimmed and cut in half

 1/2 teaspoon kosher or sea salt

 1/2 teaspoon freshly cracked pepper

-1) Set your oven to 450*F; in a large roasting pan toss all ingredients together and cover with foil.
+1) Set oven to 450*F. In 9×13 inch roasting pan toss all ingredients together and cover with foil.

 2) Roast for 20 minutes covered, then remove foil and stir.
 The sprouts should be pierced with a fork but still tough.
 Roast uncovered for an additional 20 minutes.

-3) Now a fork should easily cut through the sprout and some leaves will be blackened.
-Taste and adjust salt/pepper.
-Mmmm pure bliss.
+3) Remove from oven.
+A fork should easily cut through the sprout and some leaves will be blackened.
+Mmmm… pure bliss.